 Examples of financing activities:

-Some examples of cash flows from financing activities are given below:
+Some examples of cash flows from financing activities are listed below:

-- Obtaining cash from common stockholders by issuing common stock,
+- Obtaining cash from common stockholders by issuing them the entity’s common stock,

-- Obtaining cash from preferred stockholders by issuing preferred stock,
+- Obtaining cash from preferred stockholders by issuing them the preferred stock,

 - Payment of cash dividend to common stockholders,